 Regarding the 3rd bullet of ToR to review WTSA Res.11 “UPU-POC”, the Rapporteur invited TSB to provide background information for clarification after a delegate has questioned the rational as to why only Res.
 11 has been selected and focused in the ToR.

-RG-WTSA Secretary Ms Xiaoya Yang, who was also secretary to WTSA-20 Committee 3, referred to WTSA-20 C78R1 on related WTSA-20 conclusion:
+RG-WTSA Secretary Ms Xiaoya Yang, who was also secretary to WTSA-20 Committee 3, referred to WTSA-20 C78R1 on related WTSA-20 conclusion excerpted below:

 2.1.3 Resolution 11 - Collaboration with the Postal Operations Council (POC) of the Universal Postal Union (UPU) in the study of services concerning both the postal and the telecommunication sectors